-- the maximum you can apply for is \$5,000. - the project or travel must be completed within the 2021/22 financial year, however in some instances there may be possible support for an extension.
-Please contact the Secretariat to discuss your situation. - the project must align to the priority areas and criteria outlined on page 7.
+- the maximum you can apply for is \$5,000. - the project or travel must be completed within the 2023/24 financial year, however in some instances there may be possible support for an extension.
+Please contact the Secretariat to discuss your situation.

-THE PRIORITY AREAS 2021-2022:
+THE PRIORITY AREAS 2023-2024: